-Do you start shopping for holiday gifts before the Thanksgiving turkey is even off the table?
-Do you pride yourself on finding the best deals before anyone else?
-While you can’t purchase a health plan until the start of the Open Enrollment Period on Nov.
-1, window shopping beforehand can help prepare you to make a more informed decision.
+While you can’t purchase a health plan until the start of the Open Enrollment Period (OEP) on Nov.1, window shopping beforehand prepares you to make a more informed decision when the time finally comes.

 Research takes time.